 Power of Parks for Health Roundtable

-addressed the impact of present and historical barriers to outdoor access for AAPI communities
+Discuss the impact of present and historical barriers to outdoor access for Native communities

-highlighted approaches to increase visibility, representation, and relevancy of AAPI communities in the outdoors
+- Identify and highlight approaches to increase visibility, representation, and relevancy of Native communities in the outdoors

 Moderator and Panelists